-WORK GROUP AIM OF GROUP SCOPE OF WORK Safe Employment Lead Officer: Nicola Reid Sefe Workforce To ensure safe employment practices are in place to safeguard vulnerable children and adults.
-Updating safeguarding elements within Council recruitment policy and staff handbook.
-Ensure DBS checks are undertaken for roles that have identified as required and review of DBS processes/policies - who reviews decision on DBS risk assessments and the need for this.
-Safeguarding roles and responsibilities are reflected with all Job Descriptions For all contractors to confirm that they comply with Swansea Council Safeguarding Policies and their staff or their sub-contractors staff are aware of their responsibilities and duties and when required provided or able to provide safeguarding awareness raising and training.
+WORK GROUP AIM OF GROUP SCOPE OF WORK 1.
+Safe Employment Lead Officer: Nicola Reid To ensure safe employment practices are in place to safeguard vulnerable children and adults. staff handbook.
+2. Ensure DBS checks are undertaken for roles that have identified as required and review of DBS processes/policies - who reviews decision on DBS risk assessments and the need for this.
+3. Safeguarding roles and responsibilities are reflected with all Job Descriptions 4.
+For all contractors to confirm that they comply with Swansea Council Safeguarding Policies and their staff or their sub-contractors staff are aware of their responsibilities and duties and when required provided or able to provide safeguarding awareness raising and training.
 2. Safe Workforce Lead Officer: Teresa Mylan Rees To ensure that all Staff, Elected Members across SC directorates as well as our Foster Carers, Direct payment PA's and commissioned providers are trained/qualified to the appropriate level and therefore aware of their responsibilities and duties to report regarding the safeguarding of Adults and Children.
 To ensure SC has a register of Safeguarding leads in each area and that each area has a Named Safeguarding person (NSP).
-Identification of Named Safeguarding person role within each service and development of system within Safe workforce group to keep this updated Named Safeguarding person (NSP) training to be designed and delivered across Adult and Child and Family Services Named Safeguarding Person training (children) and named safeguarding person training (Adults), Safeguarding Adults Non Criminal Investigation Training Level 4 Insuring all Council Staff know their safeguarding responsibilities through the Induction Process via corporate induction and managers across directorates and teams.
-Safeguarding training provides staff with guidance on how to raise concerns through existing policies and procedures: Corporate Induction Social Services Housing Elected Members Education Resources Set up a process and system to enable a consistent approach to collate and monitor mandatory safeguarding training and associated
+Identification of Named Safeguarding person role within each service and development of system within Safe workforce group to keep this updated Named Safeguarding person (NSP) training to be designed and delivered across Adult and Child and Family Services Named Safeguarding Person training (children) and named safeguarding person training (Adults), Safeguarding Adults Non Criminal Investigation Training Level 4 Insuring all Council Staff know their safeguarding training provides staff with guidance on how to raise concerns through existing policies and procedures: Corporate Induction Social Services Housing Elected Members Education Place Resources